-FEDERAL DIRECT LOANS
+DIRECT STUDENT LOANS

 Federal Direct Loans are for undergraduate, graduate, and professional degree students.
 The student must be attending at least half-time to be eligible for a Direct Loan.
-Graduate and professional students are only eligible for an unsubsidized Direct Loan.
-Financial need is not a requirement to obtain an unsubsidized Direct Loan.
-The U.S. Department of Education will at no time pay the interest that accrues.
+Graduate and professional students are only eligible for a Direct Unsubsidized Loan.
+Financial need is not a requirement to obtain a Direct Unsubsidized Loan.